Tug of War (Carly Rae Jepsen album): Promotion and release

-The album's first promotional single, a cover of John Denver's song "Sunshine on My Shoulders", was released on the iTunes Store on June 16, 2008.
-The lead single, "Tug of War", was released on iTunes Store on September 16, 2008, and peaked at No. 36 on the Canadian Hot 100.
-The music video was released in January 2009.
-The second single "Bucket" peaked at No. 32 on the Canadian Hot 100, and samples the children's song, "There's a Hole in My Bucket" and its music video was released in May 2009.
-The third and final single from the album was "Sour Candy" which features Josh Ramsay of Marianas Trench on the single version.
-Ramsay also produced the latter song and is the only song on the album that was not produced by the album's main producer Ryan Stewart.
+Tug of Wars first promotional single is a cover version of John Denver's song "Sunshine on My Shoulders" (1973), released through iTunes Store on June 16, 2008.
+The album's lead single, "Tug of War", was released on September 16, peaking at No. 36 on the Canadian Hot 100 chart.
+Its music video was released in 2009.
+(Note: The official music video for "Tug of War" was released in 2011 through her Vevo channel; however, she uploaded the same music video in 2009 at her YouTube channel.)
+"Bucket" was chosen as the second single; it peaked at No. 32 on the Canadian Hot 100.
+It samples the children's song, "There's a Hole in My Bucket".
+Its music video was released in the same year.
+The third and final single from the album was "Sour Candy", which features Josh Ramsay of Marianas Trench on the single version.
+Ramsay also produced the latter song, marking the only song on the album that was not produced by the album's main producer Ryan Stewart.

-Critical reception
+Reception

 Chris True of AllMusic noted that the album established Jepsen's presence in the Canadian pop scene following her appearance on Canadian Idol, where she placed third.
-He highlighted the success of "Sunshine on My Shoulders", as well as original tracks like "Tug of War" and "Bucket," both of which became hits in Canada.
-True also credited the album's material with helping Jepsen earn multiple national award nominations, marking a strong start to her recording career.
+He highlighted the success of "Sunshine on My Shoulders" as well as "Tug of War" and "Bucket", both of which became hits in Canada.
+True also credited the album's material with helping Jepsen earn multiple national award nominations.
+Jon Caramanica from The New York Times described the album as "amiable" and "slicker than it sounds".
+Caramanica further noted that the record "doesn't reach far, but it overdelivers".

+In 2010 Juno Awards, Jepsen and Stewart were nominated for Songwriter of the Year.
+As of June 25, 2012, the album has sold 10,000 copies in Canada.